 The website illustration by Unfold features runners on the finish line, close to the achievement for the race.
 Bright colors, several layers of detalization and even bokeh effect on the foreground make the presentation highly artistic.

-The illustration by Walid Beno shows the cyclist that looks like crossing the line between the reality and the future.
+The illustration by Walid Beno shows the cyclist that looks like crossing the line between reality and the future.
 The expressive color palette is limited to various shades of blue and green and shows the sophisticated work with the contrast between light and dark.

 The artwork by Ksenia Shokorova quickly transfers hot and lazy summer mood with an expressive silhouette as a center of the composition, nice contrast of pier decks and water, limited but impressive color palette.